 Existing law does not prohibit a local government employer from providing for the payment of dues to an employee organization through deductions from the compensation of employees, and such deductions are a mandatory subject of collective bargaining.
-(NRS 288.150) Section 1 of this bill prohibits such an arrangement and also bars a local government employer from providing paid leave or paying any compensation or monetary benefits to an employee for time spent by the employee in performing duties or providing services to an employee organization.
+(NRS 288.150) Section 1 of this bill provides that such an arrangement is lawful pursuant to an agreement that recognizes the right of every employee to resign from the employee organization at any time, free of any obligation to pay dues.
+Section 1 also bars a local government employer from providing paid leave or paying any compensation or monetary benefits to an employee for time spent by the employee in performing duties or providing services to an employee organization.